bizz84/nested-navigation-demo-flutter/README.md

 * This solves only half of the problem though, as a new navigation stack is created when switching tabs.
 * Some state restoration logic alleviates this problem by keeping track of the desired `initialRoute` for each tab as routes are pushed and popped.
 * In order to reliably track this, it should be possible to register a `NavigatorObserver` when creating the `MaterialApp`, and override the `didPush` / `didPop` methods to keep track of state.
-* Unfortunately, registering a `NavigatorObserver` causes an exception when switching tabs:
+* Unfortunately, registering a `NavigatorObserver` causes an exception when switching tabs (see [exception-navigation-observer branch](https://github.com/bizz84/nested-navigation-demo-flutter/tree/exception-navigation-observer)):

 ```
 flutter: ══╡ EXCEPTION CAUGHT BY WIDGETS LIBRARY ╞═══════════════════════════════════════════════════════════